jvanasco/imagehelper/README.md

 `imagehelper` requires `Pillow`.
 Earlier versions relied on `PIL` or supported both.
 This is an old package.

-it will try to import `boto` for communicating with AmazonS3.
+This package will try to import `boto` for communicating with AmazonS3.
 If you don't want to use S3, no worries - you can save to a local file.

 The package was originally aimed at thumbnails, but it works for all resizing needs that are aimed at downsampling images.

 If you have optimization applications like `gifsicle`, `pngcrush` and `jpegtran` installed in your environment, you can 'optimize' the output (and archive) files.

 This is a barebones package that has NO FRAMEWORK DEPENDENCIES - which is a good thing.
 You define a dict, it does the rest.

 This package also tries to avoid writing to disk whenever possible, tempfiles (spooled) are avoided unless an external program is called. this tries to pipe everything through file-like in-memory objects